-For Hungary and Slovakia, annual FDI inflows as reported by UNCTAD (World Investment Report Selected Annual Editions) is the dependent variable in in the FDI models estimated.
-This measure includes all reinvested earnings as well as new capital inflows.
-Annual GDP is measured in current dollars and/ or real dollars for the time period analyzed, as reported by UNCTAD and the World Bank and adjusted for exchange rate variation.
-Data for the other macroeconomic variables used in the analysis is primarily obtained from these and international sources.
-For each variable, there exists a consistent time series for the period 1993-2012.
-As mentioned earlier, the basic models of FDI in the literature specify traditional macroeconomic variables which are included in the regression models estimated in this paper, i.e. market size, market growth, trade openness, statutory tax rates and wage indices.
-The importance of these economic factors on FDI inflows in these two smaller transitioning economies during a period of economic liberalization and political/institutional reform, rapid growth in global FDI, full integration into the European Union and continued trade and investment liberalization should be high.
+The dependent variable in the FDI models estimated for Hungary and Slovakia is annual FDI inflows as reported by UNCTAD (World Investment Report, selected annual editions).
+Thus, the measure includes all reinvested earnings as well as new capital inflow and provides a consistent time series of annual FDI.
+Annual GDP is measured in current dollars and/ or real dollars for the time period analyzed, as specified by UNCTAD and World Bank sources and adjusted for exchange rate variation.
+Data for additional independent variables examined in our FDI models are primarily from these international sources as well as OECD data banks.
+For each variable, there exists a consistent time series for the period 1993-2012 as provided by these organizations and agencies.

+Recent analysis of FDI determinants in host economies emphasize a variety of macroeconomic indicators.
+To examine the validity and relevance of these basic models of FDI reported in studies of larger OECD countries, some macro-economic variables that are available in consistent time series from international and/or governmental sources are included in the regression models estimated in this paper, i.e. market size, market growth, trade openness, statutory tax rates and wage indicies.
+The importance of these economic factors on FDI inflows in these two smaller transitioning economies during a period of economic liberalization and political/institutional reform, rapid growth in global FDI, full integration into the European Union and continued trade and investment liberalization should be great.
 However, it was also a period of economic uncertainty, minor recessions followed by a regional and global economic/financial crisis, and increased competition for FDI within the EU and globally.